ruijieshao/NE155-Final-Project/README.md

 The input file should contain the following in the exact order:

--n, size of matrix
+*n, size of matrix
--delta, cell width
+*delta, cell width
--epsilon, cell height
+*epsilon, cell height
--varepsilon, iterative tolerance
+*varepsilon, iterative tolerance
--D, nxn matrix of diffusion coefficients
+*D, nxn matrix of diffusion coefficients
--Sigma_a, nxn matrix of cross sections
+*Sigma_a, nxn matrix of cross sections
--S, nxn matrix of source values
+*S, nxn matrix of source values